-You should know that to exactly determine how long it takes to smoke your ribs, are included a lot of different factors such as what type of ribs do you have, how you have prepared them, how are you smoking them etc.
+You should know that to exactly determine the required time for smoking, are included a lot of different factors such as what type of ribs do you have, how you have prepared them, how are you smoking them etc.

-So, I recommend you to read this guide step-by-step to know how to properly prepare your ribs and how long you need to smoke them.
+So, I recommend you to read this guide step-by-step to know how to properly prepare them and also how long you need to smoke them.

 Choosing your Ribs

-The first steps in smoking ribs is to prepare yourself; you need to decide first, what kind of ribs you want.
+The first steps are to prepare yourself; you need to decide first, what kind of ribs you want.

-We suggest the spare ribs over the baby back ribs.
-There is a difference in how long to smoke ribs, depending on which ribs you choose.
+We suggest the spare ribs over the baby back ones.
+There is a difference in time required to smoke, depending on which one you choose.

-Baby back ribs are a leaner meat that are shorter than the spare ribs.
-Baby backs are loin ribs, while the spare ribs come from the side of the hog.
-The spare ribs have more fat, which leads to juicier ribs, and that tends to have more flavor.
+Baby back ones are a leaner meat that are shorter than the spare ones.
+Baby backs are loin ribs, with their name referring to their location, high up on the pig's back, while the spare ribs come from the side of the hog.
+The spare ribs cut have more fat, which leads to juicier final cook, and that tends to have more flavor.

 Choosing the Smoking Method

-How long to smoke ribs is different from one method of smoking to another.
-This method should be average.
+The required smoking time is different from one method of smoking to another.
+For this method should be average.

 To go with your smoker, we like the flavor of using pecan wood over some other varieties.
 Pecan is lighter in flavor, not overbearing, and burns a little slower than mesquite of hickory.